 1) A complex, non-specific genetic condition with multiple differential diagnoses

 Selecting a single gene test or a panel for patients with complicated or non-specific presentations can be difficult.
 In these cases, WES, ideally with a genotype first approach, is an optimal diagnostic tool.

 “A genotype first approach means that we look at of all the genes with likely disease causing variants in them to see if the gene offers an explanation for part, or all, of the patient’s phenotype.
-In contrast, a phenotype first approach refers to pre-selecting a limited set of genes for review, based on the patient’s phenotype”, explains Kim Gall, Clinical Liaison at Blueprint Genetics.
+In contrast, a phenotype first approach refers to pre-selecting a limited set of genes for review, based on the patient’s phenotype,” Kim Gall explained.

 A genotype first approach improves the interpretation team’s ability to find variants in patients with atypical presentations and has the potential to diagnose more than one condition.
 It can also identify novel genes where a disease association has not yet been described.

 “When the differential diagnosis is broad and the conditions have significant genetic heterogeneity, WES is often more cost effective and efficient in making a diagnosis.
-If WES is ordered early in the diagnostic testing process, it can significantly reduce the time from presentation to diagnosis”, Gall concludes.
+If WES is ordered early in the diagnostic testing process, it can significantly reduce the time from presentation to diagnosis,” Gall concluded.